bstraehle/kubernetes/README.md

-For Infrastructure as Code, see https://github.com/bstraehle/terraform-docs
+For Kubernetes and cloud-agnostic infrastructure as code, see https://github.com/bstraehle/terraform-docs

 Create Elastic Kubernetes Service (EKS) cluster:
 - Login to AWS CloudShell